Jet Airways wins key approval for Etihad deal

 Jet and Etihad declined comment.

-Opposition politicians have opposed the deal on grounds that a bilateral accord between India and the United Arab Emirates increasing the number of airline seats per week favoured Etihad.
+Opposition politicians have opposed the deal on grounds that a bilateral accord between India and the United Arab Emirates increasing the number of airline seats per week favored Etihad.

 (Additional reporting by Siva Govindasamy in SINGAPORE, Himank Sharma in MUMBAI and Praveen Menon in DUBAI; Editing by Mark Potter and Jane Merriman)